alexkenan/pymae/README.md

 5) Mechanical properties of different aluminum alloys

 Don’t be scared if you do not understand all of those topics; a complete understanding of these subjects is not required.
+This book is available via [Amazon][Amazon] or [Apple Books][Apple Books].

 Take a test drive of this book by previewing Chapter 5, Modeling a 2-body orbit in two and three dimensions.